-Get my free printable chore circles (and a blank version to add your own extras) after the tutorial below, and get the spring cleaning started.
+Get my free printable chore chart circles (and a blank version to add your own extras) after the tutorial below, and get the spring cleaning started early.

 You will need: